We ask you, humbly, to help us.

 ||A circle is formed on the ground with rocks, crystals or some other

-guests, with plenty of empty space.
+markers.
 Candles will mark the four cardinal

 directions.
 An altar is located near the center of the circle.
 It is large